-318 Percentages of reads assigned to phytoplasma containing contigs were calculated and an 319 enrichment was observed (Table 2).
-Supplementation by the calculated oligomers resulted in 320 a 2.3 and 2.4-fold increase of assigned phytoplasma reads and in a 2.2 and 5.9-fold increase of 321 the percentage of the phytoplasma assigned TCL for strain 284/09 and strain 231/09 322 respectively.
-A TCL of 460 and 439 kb was reached in these experiments (Table 1).
-Long 323 TCLs resulted from the high percentage (80-81%) of phytoplasma assigned reads allowing a 324 contig formation (Table 2).
-325 The highest P1/P7 oligonucleotide concentration did not result in an enrichment increase 326 (Table 1 & 2).
-This may result from insufficient resuspension of the previously dried 327 oligonucleotides.
-Low P1/P7 oligonucleotide supplementation also shows no significant effect 328 compared to the usage of the hexamers without additional supplementation.
-These results can 329 be observed taking into account the increase of reads in contigs assigned to phytoplasma but 330 also by an independent calculation based on a simplified mapping of reads from this study on 331 the four complete phytoplasma genomes.
+Percentages of reads assigned to phytoplasma-containing contigs were calculated and an enrichment was observed (table 2).
+Supplementation by the calculated oligomers resulted in a 2.3- and 2.4-fold increase of assigned phytoplasma reads and in a 2.2- and 5.9-fold increase of the percentage of the phytoplasma-assigned TCL for strain 284/09 and strain 231/09, respectively.
+A TCL of 460 and 439 kb was reached in these experiments (table 1).
+Long TCLs resulted from the high percentage (80-81%) of phytoplasma-assigned reads allowing a contig formation (table 2).